omondijeff/errorlytic-frontend/DOCKER_SETUP_COMPLETE.md

 ## 🎉 **You're All Set!**

-Your DeQuote application is now fully containerized and ready for:
+Your VAGnosis application is now fully containerized and ready for:

 - ✅ Development
 - ✅ Testing